Getting involved with the Committee of Management of Grand Strzelecki Track

 For further details, please use the Contact Us Form or by email to enquiries@grandstrzeleckitrack.org.au.

-Thank you to the Committee of Duncans Run Hundred for your generous donation.
+Thank you to the Committee of Duncans Run Hundred for your generous donations.

-This marathon event, that was inaugurated in 2013 based from the Tarra-Bulga NP Visitor Centre with 6km, 25km, 50km and 100km events, wound up its event and committee in 2022.
-Continuation of the event was not taken up by another organisation, therefore winding up its assets and funds, of which were donated to business and community organizations involved in the event.
+This ultramarathon event was inaugurated in 2013 based at the Tarra-Bulga NP Visitor Centre with 6km, 25km, 50km and 100km events.
+It wound up its event and committee in 2022.
+Continuation of the event was not taken up by another organization, therefore winding up its assets and funds, of which were donated by businesses and community organizations involved in the event.
 This was truly a remarkable event held annually with over 400 participants and many business and community organizations donating infrastructure, assets and their time.
 Each year, the event planning and track preparation was coordinated in-conjunction with the committee of Grand Strzelecki Track and Park Rangers from Parks Victoria.

 Projects completed